JRHB314/VBCS-Integration/README.md

   This is plenty to work with, so let's assume that the rest of Rachel Webb's followers in the list have no followers of their own.
 Now let's run `MATCH (n) RETURN (n)` to see our graph:

   <img>

+  Next we want to add a little more detail to these users.
+We'll add a profile picture and a quote for each user.

 </details>